Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9C

 Memory Aid

-Real-World Application
+Real-World Example

 You install a horizontal dipole on a hillside, with the antenna running along the slope.
 In the downhill direction, the ground is effectively further away (the antenna appears higher), creating a lower take-off angle.
 This lower angle improves long-distance performance in the downhill direction.
 The slope effectively tilts your elevation pattern.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Horizontal antenna, Slope, Take-off angle, Elevation pattern
+Horizontal antenna Slope Take-off angle Elevation pattern

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9C topic.